PPBDS/r4ds.tutorials/README.md

 package.
 As long as you have completed the “Getting Started” tutorial from that package, you should be fine.

-The main audience for these tutorials is intructors teaching introductory data science and their students.
+The main audience for these tutorials is instructors teaching introductory data science and their students.
 Instructors want students to, for example, read Chapter 8 of [*R for Data Science (2e)*](https://r4ds.hadley.nz/) (or something similar), typing in the